ShamaVox/voxai/README.md

 If you set up a different postgres user than the default, the line will look something like this:

     app.config['SQLALCHEMY_DATABASE_URI'] = "postgresql://username:password@localhost:5432/voxai_db"

+The above steps will need to be repeated to set up the integration testing, which uses a separate database (voxai_db_integration_test by default).

 ### AWS / Recall Setup: